 We've been building and hosting websites for almost twenty years.
 During that time we've learned a hard truth.
 It's not a matter of if your WordPress website will be compromised, it's a matter of when.
 Every week we get calls from businesses whose websites have been compromised.
 They are always running WordPress.

 The bottom line, we aren't trying to stir up trouble.
 We are just trying to be pragmatic.
 We've learned over the years to use other platforms that are less vulnerable to these kinds of issues.
 We've settled on a development stack that we love and feel safe recommending to our customers.

 If you've been bitten by WordPress in the past and are looking for another affordable alternative for your next website, you've come to the right place.
-Look at our demo site and our FAQs to see if we might be a good fit.
+We’d love to talk to you.